Embrace the Slow Burn: The Art of Heating a Wood-Fired Hot Tub

 While your wood-fired hot tub slowly heats up, it presents the perfect opportunity to force yourself to disconnect and put your screens away.
 If you're lighting it up in the morning, grab your French press filled with coffee and sip while you enjoy a book, listen to your favourite music, meditate, and immerse yourself in the natural surroundings.
 In the evening, sip on a warm drink or a glass of your favourite wine and stargaze while you wait for the water to reach your ideal temperature.

-The process of heating a wood-fired hot tub is not just about getting it hot as quickly as possible (although, when it's really cold outside, we might want that time to come sooner rather than later, so if you're looking for ways to heat your wood hot tub fast, check out this handy guide).
+The process of heating a wood-fired hot tub is not just about getting it hot as quickly as possible (although, when it's really cold outside, we might want that time to come sooner rather than later, so if you're looking for how long to heat up a wood fired hot tub, check out this handy guide).
 At the end of the day, if you choose to have a wood fire heated hot tub rather than a traditional electric hot tub, you're likely interested in slowing down and getting back to the basics in life—now is the perfect opportunity to do so.
 Our wood fire hot tubs are designed for the purists.

 Why an Instant Hot Tub Isn't Always Better